aloisdg/edx-csharp/README.md

 ## Warning

-If you enrolled to this course, remember, this code is dark and full of spoilers.
+If you enrolled to this course, remember, my code is dark and full of spoilers.

 ![fuck yeah melisandre](http://31.media.tumblr.com/tumblr_lylbjmCZYm1qjfad9o1_500.gif)